sooryakumar9/sooryakumar9/README.md

 I’m a Computer Science student with a strong foundation in programming, algorithms, and software development.
 I’m eager to contribute to innovative projects and gain hands-on experience, leveraging my problem-solving abilities.
 I’m committed to continuous learning and am ready to collaborate with experienced professionals to advance my career in the Information Technology industry.

-* 🌍  I'm based in Bengaluru, India.
+* 🌍  I'm based in Bengaluru, India
 * ✉️  You can contact me at [skkumarsoorya@gmail.com](mailto:skkumarsoorya@gmail.com)
 * 🧠  I'm learning React and Node.js
 * 🤝  I'm open to collaborating on Innovative projects that push the boundaries of technology.